 Everyone’s tolerance for mess varies but the idea is to push your tolerance a bit and let the kids do something they wouldn’t normally be allowed to.

-- Messy play – Play dough, moon sand etc are all great fun, check out my post on messy play activities for more ideas.
+- Messy play – Play dough, moon sand etc are all great fun.

 - Make Slime – Lots or parents hate it but kids love it, particularly if they aren’t normally allowed to do it